 In addition to U.S. federal income taxes, a unitholder will be subject to other taxes, such as state and local income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which such unitholder resides or in which we do business or own property.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on such unitholder's investment in us.
 We currently conduct business in multiple states.
 A unitholder will be required to file state income tax returns and to pay state income taxes in some or all of the states in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
 In certain states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
 Some of the states may require that we, or we may elect to, withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the state.
-Our withholding of an amount, which may be greater or less than a particular unitholder's income tax return.
+Our withholding of an amount, which may be greater or less than a particular unitholder's income tax liability to the state, generally does not relieve the non-resident unitholder from the obligation to file an income tax return.
 Any amount that is withheld will be treated as distributed to holders of our depositary units.
 See "- Tax Treatment of Holders of Our Depositary Units - Entity-Level Collections" above.
 Based on current law and our estimate of future operations, we anticipate that any amounts required to be withheld will not be material.